 The reason why is if they think incorrectly, you’re going to lash out to them and that’s one of the first signs of the consequences of wrath and one of the ones I see the most often as punishing people for not thinking the way you think.

 When I think of sloth, one of the telltale signs of the addiction to being right is telling everyone how to do their job even though you have never done the job yourself.
 They have no idea how to do the other person’s job and they carry about saying.
 “You’ve got to do this and you should do that,” but they aren’t willing to do it themselves.
 They are so deep in their addiction they think they’re an expert in everything.

 “Giving advice” but they’re not willing to do the work or actually learn it either.

 Envy is another one.
 The brain actually enjoys status.
 It actually wants status, because status provides a validation, and confidence and allows your brain to feel safer to go out and explore and do better.

-But when you’re addicted being right, you start to get so attached to feeling.
+But when you’re addicted to being right, you start to get so attached to the feeling.
 You want to have status.
-You want people to be envious of you and that also starts to build overtime.
+You want people to be envious of you and that also starts to build over time.

 All the deadly sins of Leadership can begin to play in on each other.

 ZH: As you think about leaders in your life and some of these concepts, it may be an “ah-ha” moment of realization on why the person acted the way that they did.
 Our leader can become addicted to being right without even realizing it times, and that’s really what we started out with.